star-micronics/star-cloudprnt-for-woocommerce/common_issues.md

 ## Compatibility with your site

-WordPress and WooCommerce can exist in an incredible variety of versions, hosting environments, traffic filters, PHP versions, additional plugins and themes etc. The star plugin also must work in some slightly unusual ways, to provide a built-in CloudPRNT print spooling system and to generate documents using Star printer command languages and not HTML (the native page language for WordPress).
+WordPress and WooCommerce can exist in a very wide variety of versions, hosting environments, traffic filters, PHP versions, additional plugins and themes etc. The star plugin also must work in some slightly unusual ways, to provide a built-in CloudPRNT print spooling system and to generate documents using Star printer command languages and not HTML (the native page language for WordPress).
 This means that it is not possible to guarantee compatibility with all sites.

 > Complete incompatibility with a site is very rare, but if all other options have been exhausted, please talk with your Star Micronics office who may be able to offer alternative methods of integrating your printer with WooCommerce.